-Guide to Australian Wine
+Guide to Wine from Australia

 If you know a little about American wines you can quickly become knowledgeable about Australian wines.
 This “down under” continent is located in the Southern Hemisphere, west of South America and east of Africa.
 Because of its geographic location, harvest takes place in Australia six months before the harvest in the Northern Hemisphere.